Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 ## Current policy and privacy statements

-A tabular comparison of existing policy and privacy statements from various DNS Privacy service operators based on the proposed DPPPS structure can be found on [dnsprivacy.org](https://dnsprivacy.org/wiki/display/DP/Comparison+of+policy+and+privacy+statements).
+A tabular comparison of existing policy and privacy statements from various DNS Privacy service operators based on the proposed DROP structure can be found on [dnsprivacy.org](https://dnsprivacy.org/wiki/display/DP/Comparison+of+policy+and+privacy+statements).

 We note that the existing set of policies vary widely in style, content and